 It has been shown to reduce symptoms such as heartburn, constipation, and ulcers and may even benefit cases of IBS and colitis.

 Kimchi, natto, miso, tempeh, kefir, sourdough, yogurt, aged cheese, pickles, and sauerkraut are all examples of fermented foods.
-These foods contain live microorganisms that provide various health benefits such as preserving barrier integrity in the intestines, supporting beneficial microbes, improving digestive health, and reducing unwanted symptoms such as IBS (1).
+These foods contain live microorganisms that provide various health benefits for our health such as preserving barrier integrity in the intestines, supporting beneficial microbes, improving digestive health, and reducing unwanted symptoms such as IBS (1).
 The gut microbiome also plays a significant role in immune function as up to 70% of our immune system resides in our gut.
 A healthy gut microbiome is essential for the maintenance of good health.

-The fermentation process enhances the preservation of foods but also provides digestive enzymes to help our digestive system break down the food allowing it to be more easily absorbed through the gut.
+The fermentation process enhances the preservation of foods but also provides digestive enzymes to help our digestive system break down the food allowing it to be more easily absorbed through the gastrointestinal tract.

 If you are wanting to receive the benefits of probiotics you can find fermented foods in the refrigerated section of most health food stores or make them yourself at home.
 Therapeutic doses of probiotics can be obtained from a probiotic supplement in order to treat digestive issues.

 Fats are not created equal!
 The type of fat you consume makes a big difference in your digestive health.
 Omega 3 fats are found in fatty fish but also algae, flax, walnuts, and chia seeds.
 These exert anti-inflammatory effects which can calm inflammation in the digestive tract but also support the microbiome.
 Studies found omega 3 to provide prebiotic effects in the gut by encouraging the production of short-chain fatty acids made by our microbes (2).
-These compounds help protect the mucosal barrier and provide fuel for our intestinal cells.
+These compounds help to support intestinal barrier function and provide fuel for our intestinal cells.